PyxelM/alucinara/content/history/morellic-history.md

   - lore
 ---
 ## Overview
 The Morellic race is a race of minikin descending from the Sarvaran, Aqhoran, and Corothic cultures.
-These cultures were forager nomads from the west, north, and east, who settled in the Sarvaran river basin due to it's highly fertile soil and the Sarva river's seasonal flooding.
+These cultures were forager nomads from the west, north, and east, who settled in the Sarvaran river basin due to it's highly fertile soil and the Mora river's seasonal flooding.
-### Colour Coding
+### Dyes and Colours
 The main colours of the three tribes are Red for the Aqhorans, Orange for the Sarvarans, and Yellow for the Corothic Minikin.
-These stem from the most abundant dyes in each area, being Aqhoran Red (originating from nyutaberry roots), Sarvaran Orange (originating from dhajar tree bark), and Corothic Yellow (originating from turmeric rhizomes).
+These stem from the most abundant dyes in each area, being Aqhoran Red (originating from nyutaberry roots), Sarvaran Orange (originating from dhajar tree bark), and Corothic Yellow (originating from Corothic turmeric rhizomes).
 ## Timeline
 ### 9000 YA
 9000 years ago, the Sarvaran, Aqhoran, and Corothic minikin settled in the Sarvaran river basin, and by this time Minikin everywhere had begun to use stone tools for centures.